vantage-sh/docs.vantage.sh/docs/cost_reports.md

   - Billing Account (e.g., billing account name)
   - Resource ID (e.g., S3 bucket ARN, MongoDB Atlas cluster name)
   - Usage (toggle to export [Usage-Based Reporting](/usage_based_reporting) data)
-- The Advanced export also has the option to select a specific Tag key.
-Tag key will be included as an additional column in the export, in the following format: `Tag:<TAG KEY>` (e.g., `Tag:Project`).
+- The **Advanced** export also has the option to select a specific Tag key.
+The Tag key will be included as an additional column in the export, in the following format: `Tag:<TAG KEY>` (e.g., `Tag:Project`).
-- You can also chose the schema you would like to export your Cost Report in, between Vantage's schema and the FinOps Foundation [FOCUS](https://focus.finops.org/) Schema.
+- For the **Schema** option, select either Vantage's default schema or the [FinOps Foundation FOCUS](https://focus.finops.org/) schema.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Cost Report Exports" width="40%" src="/img/cost-report-exports.png" />